mxcube/mxcubecore/docs/source/dev/hwobj_signals.md

 When certain events or conditions occur within a hardware object, corresponding signals are emitted to inform connected components or modules about these changes.

-The [BaseHardwareObject](https://github.com/mxcube/mxcubecore/blob/develop/mxcubecore/BaseHardwareObjects.py) class serves as the base class for all hardware objects in MXCuBE.
+The {py:class}`mxcubecore.BaseHardwareObjects.HardwareObject` class serves as the base class for all hardware objects in MXCuBE.
 It includes methods for defining and emitting signals, allowing derived classes to customize signal emission based on their specific requirements.

 ### Emit

 Signals are typically emitted when the state of a hardware object changes, such as when it becomes ready for operation, encounters an error, or completes a task.
 Additionally, signals may be emitted to indicate changes in parameters or settings of the hardware, such as new setpoints, values, or configuration options.

-To emit a signal, derived classes can use the `emit` method provided by the BaseHardwareObject class.
+To emit a signal, derived classes can use the {py:meth}`mxcubecore.BaseHardwareObjects.HardwareObjectMixin.emit` method provided by the {py:class}`HardwareObject` class.
 This method takes the name of the signal as an argument and optionally includes additional data or parameters to pass along with the signal.
 This method calls the `dispatcher.send` method.

 From the _BaseHardwareObject_ class (removing extra lines for brevity):